We often get asked how AddSearch compares with other search platforms, in particular, Swiftype and Algolia.

 - 100% customizable design: from search UI to look and feel

-- Search analytics that cover most popular and low CTR keywords as well as keywords returning no result
+- Search analytics that covers most popular and low CTR keywords as well as keywords returning no result

 - Transparent and predictable pricing